top of page

 The “N” in DIGIN: The Enteric Nervous System and the Conductor of Gut Health

-When clinical interventions in the "G" (Microbiota) or "I" (Immunity) pillars fail to yield progress, the missing link is almost always the Enteric Nervous System (ENS) .
+When clinical interventions in the "G" (Microbiota) or "I" (Immunity) pillars fail to yield progress, the missing link is almost always the Enteric Nervous System (ENS).
 Often described as the "second brain," the ENS contains more neurons than the spinal cord and manages the complex, rhythmic labor of digestion.
-This system is continuously modulated by the brain via the vagus nerve , a bidirectional communication highway where 80 to 90 percent of the information actually flo
+This system is continuously modulated by the brain via the vagus nerve, a bidirectional communication highway where 80 to 90 percent of the information actually flows

 Frankie Gan